 Reviewers also agreed with the recommendation that testing is medically necessary for a first- or second-degree relative, when there is a known pathologic mutation in the family.
 For this indication, contextual factors in support of medical necessity were not present.
 High-quality trials are unlikely to be performed, but other contextual criteria were lacking.

-Pathologic NOTCH mutations are found to be the cause of cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL) in the majority of patients with the syndrome.
-The diagnostic accuracy of genetic testing cannot be determined with certainty due to the lack of a true gold standard for diagnosis of CADASIL.
+The diagnostic accuracy of genetic testing for NOTCH3 pathologic mutations in patients with suspected CADASIL syndrome cannot be determined with certainty due to the lack of a true criterion standard for diagnosis of CADASIL.
 However, a high percentage of patients in whom CADASIL is diagnosed by clinical methods will have a pathologic mutation on genetic testing.
-Conversely, pathologic NOTCH mutations are not commonly found in unaffected individuals.
+Conversely, pathologic NOTCH3 mutations are not commonly found in unaffected individuals.